 Cuadra San Francisco is one of the Los Cabos area's hidden gems.
 Francisco Barrera and his son Valente are master horsemen, and they offer virtually every equine-related activity imaginable: trail rides over local terrain, romantic rides along secluded beaches, carriage rides for weddings or special events...even polo lessons.
 The late Francisco Barrera trained under Nuno Oliveira, the Portuguese legend considered by many to be the most outstanding horseman of the 20th century, and his son Valente excels at teaching dressage, and the traditional techniques of Mexican vaqueros.
 The stables are located in the Tourist Corridor, just off the Cabo Real Golf course, and maintain close to fifty horses.
 Pony-sized horses with special saddles are available for kids, who can take lessons in either riding or archery.

-This 60' yellow semi-submersible takes up to fifty guests for one hour tours of Cabo San Lucas Bay, with abundant views of the local marine life from their climate-controlled underwater viewing cabin, and the occasional Beatles song (you guess which one) as mood music.
+This 60' yellow semi-submersible takes up to fifty guests on one-hour tours of Cabo San Lucas Bay, with abundant views of the local marine life from their climate-controlled underwater viewing cabin, and the occasional Beatles song (you guess which one) as mood music.
 Helpful guides allow you to identify up to 70 types of fish (everything from dolphins and whales to colorful puffer fish), and if it isn't on the chart, the crew are readily available to answer questions.
 On the return trip, the submarine hugs the coast near Land's End, offering up-close looks at The Arch, and other notable rock formations like Pelican Rock and Neptune's Finger.

 Dolphin swims are among the most popular tickets in town.
 There are actually several ways to experience these delightful and intelligent creatures: encounters, swims and the more in-depth trainer for a day program.
 The encounters occur in shallow water, and are recommended for young children, pregnant women and the elderly.
 Swims aren't very physically demanding, either, as the dolphins do all the work, with visitors hanging onto their pectoral or dorsal fins as they zip around the large pool.
 The pool is quite cool, by the way, as it has to be maintained at a temperature comfortable for the dolphins.
 Wetsuits are provided.